csperando/playground-zhal11ev/statement.md

 # Infinite Loops

 In the above code, the function will call itself until the parameter n is less than or equal to one.
 Also, every time it is called recursively, the input parameter n is decremented by 1 ``` return n * factorial(n-1) ```.
-This prevents the function from calling itself endlessly over and over again.
+This prevents the function from calling itself endlessly over and over again...
+Or does it?
+If your program allows for user input, then you have to consider the case when a user enters a negative number.
+Would the above algorithm be able to handle such a case?
+What if the user enters a non-numeric value?

 For more complex examples, make sure the value you are interested in calculating is well-defined and will not lead to an infinite recursion depth.
+Sometimes, depending on how your code is being implemented, you will also have to account for errors from invalid input arguements.

-## Limit the Depth of your Calculations
+## Limiting the Depth of your Calculations

 Depending on the problem you are trying to solve, it may be a good idea to limit the depth of your recursive function.
 For more advanced algorithms such as a Monte Carlo Tree Search (MCTS) used in chess programs and many others, it is unreasonable to try to calculate every possible move.
 However, if you only want to look 3 or so steps ahead then you need to keep track of the "depth" of your algorithm.